How-to

 - Stale (grey) — more than an hour since last update.
 The incident has likely passed even if the alert is still technically open.

 Use this to prioritise: Live alerts need attention now; Stale alerts can usually be resolved without investigation.
+Open alerts refresh automatically every 30 seconds while you have the page open, so you can watch a condition cool without reloading.

 Severity